According to Statista, Google has the highest market share among all search engines. It is accountable for 87% of all web searches.

 Smartphones have made it possible for anyone with an internet connection to look for information with a simple type on the search box.

 Every day, Google processes billions of queries.
 The sophisticated search engine has made surfing the internet effortless and efficient.
 A search on the Google search bar will get you to the results page which has answers to almost all search terms.
-It will rarely leave your search query unanswered.
+The Google search bar rarely leave your search query unanswered.

-Many times, when you search for something on Google, you’ll get a mix of relevant and completely irrelevant results.
+Many times, when you search for something on Google, you’ll get a mix of irrelevant and relevant results.

 Excluding words from your searches is a quick and effective way to dramatically improve the quality of your results.